 I use un-activated Oxine to disinfect (1/4 teaspoon per gallon of water).
 Oxine is 200x more effective than chlorine bleach & safer.
 It quickly biodegrades into common table salt.
 Learn more about Oxine here and here.

 QUARANTINE newly acquired birds properly.
-Better yet, don’t bring new bird into the flock at all, particularly from a swap meet, auction or a breeder that is not NPIP certified.
-It’s just not worth the risk of losing one’s entire flock.
+Better yet, don’t bring new bird into the flock at all, particularly from a swap meet, auction or a seller that is not NPIP certified.
+It’s just not worth the risk of losing your entire flock.

 IDENTIFY & REPORT BIRD FLU VICTIMS